Understanding eBay Fees

 You might also enjoy…10 Tips For Selling Clothes on Ebay

-Quite often, eBay will run promotions which you can opt in to, to save money on fees in a certain listing period.
+Quite often, eBay will run promotions which you can opt in to.
+These save you money on fees in a certain listing period.
 It usually runs over a weekend with the offer being “£1 max final value fees this weekend”.
 This basically means that any listings you create over this weekend, the FVF will be capped at £1.
 This essentially applies to any item which sells for over £10 (10% of £10 = £1).
 This is particularly good if you have higher value items to sell.

 You will receive an email, which you have to click ‘opt in’ in order to apply the promotion – ensure that you have opted into the offer before posting any new listings or the promotion will not apply and you will be charged the usual fees.
 These promotions come around quite often, so if you have higher value items to list it can be worth waiting until a promotional weekend.
 Usually on bank holiday weekends, they also extend the offer to 4 days so these can be a great time to get your stuff listed.